Invisible Invaders: Ghost Ant Control Strategies Unveiled In Dallas

 Scorpions live mostly in deserts and semi-arid regions, though some species can be found in the humid southeast.
 These arachnids like to hide underneath things that keep them protected from predators and shelter them from the elements, such as fallen trees, boulders, and clutter.
 Bark scorpion species can also be found hanging out on vertical surfaces like trees, walls, etc.

 Scorpions are predators, and they catch prey by either actively stalking it or waiting inside holes until the prey comes close enough for them to spring out and catch it.
 Scorpions eat anything they can get their pincers on, including insects, spiders, and sometimes even baby mice or small lizards.
-Using their claws to grasp their prey, they inject venom from their tails to paralyze and eventually kill it.
+Using their claws to grasp their prey, they inject venom from their tails to paralyze them and eventually kill them.

 As we said above, some scorpions can be quite lethal.
 Fortunately, none of those scorpions are here.
 While a scorpion sting from any species can lead to anaphylactic shock in allergic individuals, most of the time, the sting of a native Texas species is not much more serious than a bee sting.
 It will hurt and swell, but ice packs and OTC (over-the-counter) pain relievers should be sufficient to treat stings.
 As with all insect and arachnid stings, watch carefully for signs of an allergic reaction.